 Stylish and Comofortable?-Check

-Functional and Durable-Check
+Functional and Durable?-Check

-Easy to Clean- Check
+Easy to Clean?- Check

 Things only got better after we arrived…

-The husband didn’t seem too excited to break the chairs back out but I had to fight the urge to happy dance in their living room!
+The husband didn’t seem too excited about the lawn chairs coming back, but I had to fight the urge to happy dance in their living room!

-It’s thick, durable, becomes softer the more it’s used, and most importantly…it’s bleachable!
+It’s thick, durable, becomes softer the more it’s used, 100% cotton, and most importantly…it’s bleachable!

 I have been pleasantly surprised at how well its been holding up to the abuse, frequent washings, and bleach!